msolo/git-mg/cmd/git-preflight/README.md

 Includes and Excludes patterns are interpreted similarly to fnmatch rules, though patterns without a / character will be matched against the file name only, not the path.

 ```
+This is an annotated sample config that runs gofmt on all changed *.go files that aren't vendored.

 {
+  // Comments are allowed, this is a JSONC file.
+See github.com/msolo/jsonc for more details.
-  "Triggers": [
+  "triggers": [
     {
-      Name: "gofmt",
-      Cmd: ["gofmt", "-w"],
-      InputType: "args",
-      Includes: ["*.go"],
-      Excludes: ["vendor/", "thirdparty/"] // Don't bother other people's code.
+      "name": "gofmt-or-go-home", // A short name to disambiguate.
+      "input_type": "args", // Specify that files are appended as arguments to the command.
+      "cmd": ["gofmt", "-w"] // Run this command when files are matched.
+      // TODO(msolo) Implement json, null-terminated and line-terminated options on stdin.
+      "includes": ["*.go"], // Run on modified files that match the given glob.
+See fnmatch for more details.
+      "excludes": ["vendor/*"] // Skip included files that match any of these globs. ** is not supported.
     }
   ]
 }
 ```

-# Running
+# Usage
 ```
+Usage of git-preflight:

+git-preflight [-validate] [-config-file] [-v] [-dry-run] [-commit-hash] [<trigger name>, ...]

+Run all triggers for all files changed with respect to the merge base:
+  git-preflight

+Run a specific trigger for all files changed with respect to the merge base:
-git-prelight <trigger name> [-v]
+	git-preflight <trigger name>

+Setting GIT_TRACE_PERFORMANCE=1 or setting -log.level=INFO shows detailed performance logging.

+The config file .git-preflight should be place in the root directory of the repository.

+  -commit-hash string
+    Use a specific commit to generate a list of changed files.
+  -config-file string
+    Use the specified config file.
+  -dry-run
+    Log the triggers and commands that would have been executed.
+  -log.backtrace-at value
+    when logging hits line file:N, emit a stack trace
+  -log.level value
+    logs at or above this threshold go to stderr (default 1)
+  -v	Print more debug data.
+  -validate
+    Exit after validating the config.

+Install bash completions by running:
+  complete -C git-prefight git-preflight
 ```

-With `-v`, the tool logs verbosely to the console and injects GIT_PREFLIGHT_VERBOSE=1 into the environment of all triggers so that downstream processes can emit their own logs.
+With `-v`, the tool logs verbosely to the console and injects GIT_PREFLIGHT_VERBOSE=1 into the environment of all triggers so that downstream processes can emit their own additional statement on stderr.